boroma4/Mapping-Solar-Potential-of-Tartu/README.md

 ## Running the web app

 After running the pipeline run `./scripts/web.sh` to launch the web app.
+Please do not run the app directly as there is an important preprocessing step done in the script.

 ## Requirements
 * Python 3.9+